China: Manufacturing PMI likely to edge higher in May - TDS

-According to analysts at TD Securities, after dipping back into contraction territory in April, the manufacturing PMI of China is likely to edge higher in May though it may be a stretch to expect a move back above 50.
+Analysts at TD Securities suggest that after dipping back into contraction territory in April, the Chinese manufacturing PMI is likely to edge higher in May though it may be a stretch to expect a move back above 50.

 Key Quotes

-“We expect the PMI to rise to 49.8 in June from 49.4 previously, supported by hopes of progress on US-China trade talks at the G20 meeting, while any improvement will be dampened by the economic damage from current tariffs and slowing activity.
-Improved liquidity will have helped sentiment.”
+“We expect the PMI to rise to 49.8 in June from 49.4 previously, supported by hopes of progress on US-China trade talks at the G20 meeting, while any improvement will be dampened by the economic damage from current tariffs and slowing activity.”

 Information on these pages contains forward-looking statements that involve risks and uncertainties.
 Markets and instruments profiled on this page are for informational purposes only and should not in any way come across as a recommendation to buy or sell in these assets.
 You should do your own thorough research before making any investment decisions.
 FXStreet does not in any way guarantee that this information is free from mistakes, errors, or material misstatements.
 It also does not guarantee that this information is of a timely nature.
 Investing in Open Markets involves a great deal of risk, including the loss of all or a portion of your investment, as well as emotional distress.
 All risks, losses and costs associated with investing, including total loss of principal, are your responsibility.